Office of Student Services

 Falk College Dean's List

-Congratulations to Falk College students who have been named to the Fall 2013 Dean’s List.
+Congratulations to Falk College students who have been named to the Dean’s List.
 Students receive this certificate of achievement when they have achieved a minimum of a 3.4 semester grade point average and have earned at least 12 credit hours of course work.